WMSP: WBAM, The Big BAM

-This station first began licensed operations in 1953 as a daytime-only 50,000-watt AM station broadcasting on 740 kHz as WBAM.
+This station first began operations on November 24, 1953 as a daytime-only 50,000-watt AM station broadcasting on 740 kHz as WBAM.
 Owned and operated by the Deep South Broadcasting Company, WBAM broadcast area covered most of Alabama and parts of Georgia and Florida.
 "The Big BAM" aired a variety of music formats over the years, including Top 40 during the late-1960s and early-1970s, but by 1973 had settled on a country music format.
 As a daytimer, WBAM had to cease broadcasting each night at sunset and the station played "Dixie" as a sign-off.

 WBAM became known as "The Big BAM" or "The Voice of the Deep South", and is legendary.
 Disc jockeys associated with WBAM's Top 40 heyday include Bill J. Moody, now the sales manager for WDJR in Dothan, Bobby Brennan, Dan Brennan (Dan's Dusty Discs), Coby Shubert and Joe Cook.
 Big BAM Shows of the late 1960s and early 1970s featured all the biggest artists of the day, including Paul Revere and the Raiders, Lou Christie, Iron Butterfly, The Carpenters, The Monkees (as a group and individually), Tommy Joyce and Bobby Heart, The Grass Roots, and many more.
 Ticket prices were never more expensive than $4.00.

 Mornings were dedicated to farm and gospel music programming, with country and popular music played during the day.

 In 1973, WBAM adopted a country music format.
 WBAM was sold to Colonial Broadcasting in 1985, and an era ended when the call letters changed to WMSP for sports radio programming.

 On September 15, 2009 the building the original WBAM studios were located in was demolished.

 In August 2025, WMSP rebranded as "Jox Montgomery".